 I don’t know anything about this.
 A writer’s conspiracy?
 We don’t even talk to each other!
 I know nothing.
 You are wrong!

 On the other hand, other Argentinian authors, such as Hernan Casciari, seemed convinced that making Gombrowicz more popular would lead to his work being devalued in some way.
-Casciari is recorded as saying:
+Casciari reportedly stated:

 We have to stop these people!
 Gombrowicz is ours!

 Transatlantic Ship MS Chrobry, on which Witold Gombrowicz sailed to Argentina, 1939, photo: the archives of Klementyna Suchanow / Forum

 Argentina & Gombrowicz: a love story

 This all started when a small group got together to organise the first international congress about Witold Gombrowicz in Argentina – exactly 75 years after the author of Ferdydurke arrived on the transatlantic ship Chrobry.
 The congress included speeches, exhibitions, panels and even a tour of Buenos Aires in Gombrowicz’s footsteps.

 At first, they expected it to be a small, albeit substantive event: just a group of experts getting together to talk about Gombrowicz and his role in Argentinean and world literature.
 Or so they thought.
 It turned out to be 60 panelists from up to 16 different countries including Germany, Japan and Mexico, as well as over a thousand participants over the course of four days of activities.